This article has been significantly updated June 18, to include information from the new PPP Forgiveness Application.

 You will need to keep certain records documenting forgiveness for six years after the date the loan is forgiven or paid in full.
 In addition, you must “permit authorized representatives of SBA, including representatives of its Office of Inspector General, to access such files upon request.”

-The documentation requirements are found on page 10 of the application.
+The documentation requirements are found on page 6 of the instructions.

 The Borrower Demographic Form